American taxpayers footing NYC's bill to house the homeless in boutique hotels

 As it stands, at least 139 hotels are deemed home to people experiencing homelessness – a sharp rise from the estimated 40 hotels that were used in place of shelters prior to the outbreak of the global pandemic this year.
 Around 13,000 individuals are believed to be living in such hotels across some of the five boroughs, with most of them transferred from various shelters.
 There are approximately 700 hotels in the once-bustling New York City, and roughly 20 percent are now used as homeless shelters.

 "(This) will eventually bankrupt the city.
-With more and more people fleeing the city because of the homeless problem and defunding the police where they don't feel safe, the city will not have the funds to sustain this," Michael Fischer, a representative of the West 58th Street Coalition, which formed last year in response to growing concerns over issues surrounding the development of homeless shelters in Manhattan, told Fox News.
+With more and more people fleeing the city because of the homeless problem and defunding the police where they don't feel safe, the city will not have the funds to sustain this," Michael Fischer, President of the Central Park Civic Association, a citywide advocacy group endeavoring to alert New Yorker's on the homelessness crisis, told Fox News.
 "And the crisis is only going to get worse."

 Many also dread that the program could also catapult a host of other health and safety problems.
 According to a recent New York Post report, the city moved at least six convicted pedophiles – still on parole – into an opulent hotel on Manhattan's Upper West Side, a mere block from an elementary school playground and thus an apparent violation of state law.